uwdb/Cosette/artifact.md

    docker pull shumo/hottsql
    ```

-3. Run the docker container and open a console running on the docker container by (you may need to do `docker rm -f hottsql` if you already have a container named `hottsql`.):
+3. Run the docker container, and open a console running in the docker container (you may need to do `docker rm -f hottsql` if you already have a container named `hottsql`.):

    ```
    docker run --name hottsql --entrypoint /bin/bash -ti shumo/hottsql